Puxtril/Warframe-Exporter/README.md

 ## Low-level overview

-Every virtual file inside the cache contains a Common Header structure.
-Inside this structure is an integer enumeration indicating the file type.
-This file type dictates the structure of data following the Common Header.
-This Extractor maintains a list of all the supported file type eumerations depending on which category it falls into (Ex.
-Model enumerations are inside the *model* folder, textures inside the *texture* folder, etc).
+Every virtual file inside the cache begins with the Common Header structure.
+Inside the Common Header is an integer enumeration indicating the file type.
+This file type indicates how the remaining data is formatted.
+This Extractor maintains a mapping of supported file types to an extractor (All model enumerations are processed by the model extractor, texture by the texture extractor, etc).

 I've implemented my own flow to extract assets.
-The goal was to ensure new formats can easily be added (which has been proved true).
+The goal was to ensure new formats can easily be added.
 Each folder (ex.
 Model, Texture, Material, etc) implements this basic structure:

 1) **Read** the virtual file into an *external* data structure.
 The *external* structure should resemble the source file structure as closely as possible.
 1) **Convert** the *external* structure into an *internal* structure.
 This stage removes any game-logic, engine transformations, or anything else that may interfere with basic assumptions about the structure.
 The *internal* structure should be compatable for any possible use case.
 1) **Export** the *internal* structure into a standard format.
 These often require the use of external libraries to accomodate standard file formats (ex. glTF, PNG).

 You may also notice an *enum map* structure floating about.
-The goal here is to *link integer enumerations with C++ classes to process them.* To better explain, here are the steps to use this system:

-1) Create a new abstract class that inherits from `EnumMapValue`. `EnumMapValue` has only 1 abstract method that returns an array of processable enumeration values.
-Example: `Extractor.h`
-1) Create a new concrete class that implements this interface.
-Example: `model/ModelExtractor`
-1) Create a *const static EnumMap* using the abstract class from step 1 and initilize all the concrete classes.
-Example: `EnumMapExtractor.h`
+The goal here is to *link integer enumerations with C++ classes which process them.* The file type enumeration (mentioned previously) is slightly more complex, in that the enumeration is specific to the game (Warframe/Soulframe) and the Package Category (Misc, Texture, AnimRetarget, etc).
+Extractors have their own Enum Map structure to handle game/package mappings, however there is also a basic Enum Map structure which simply links an integer to a processor class.
+This is used by other enumerations like texture compression and audio compression.